-Peru lies on South America’s west coast and boasts not only a large portion of the Amazon rainforest but also staggeringly beautiful beaches, majestic mountainscapes and plenty of ancient ruins, including Machu Picchu.
-Besides luring plenty of tourists, Peru, and its capital city of Lima, in particular, has also become a popular expat destination of late.
+Located on South America's west coast, Peru boasts not only a large portion of the Amazon rainforest but also staggeringly beautiful beaches, majestic mountainscapes and plenty of ancient ruins, including Machu Picchu.
+Besides luring plenty of tourists, Peru and its capital city of Lima, in particular, have also become popular expat destinations of late.

-New arrivals to Lima and Peru will need to pick up some Peruvian Spanish to get by outside of international businesses.
+If you're moving to Peru, you will need to pick up some Peruvian Spanish to get by outside international business circles.
 Although increasing numbers of young adults can speak English thanks to globalised youth culture, the language is rarely spoken outside large cities like Lima.

 Living in Peru as an expat

 Due to Peru’s intricate history, the population is a mixture of ethnicities and heritages.
-Expats will find the country has a diverse and colourful melting pot of languages, cuisines and cultures, including Chinese, Spanish and Amerindian, to name a few.
+As a newcomer to the country, you may be surprised to find that the country is a melting pot of languages, cuisines, and cultures, including Chinese, Spanish and Amerindian, to name a few.

-As one of the largest cities in the Americas, the sprawling metropolis of Lima is home to almost 10 million people.
+As one of the largest cities in the Americas, the sprawling metropolis of Lima is home to over 11 million people.
 In fact, the city is home to a third of Peru's population, including a sizeable multi-ethnic expat community working in the many multinational companies based here.
-Lima is also a major financial centre in Latin America and generates over 50 percent of Peru’s GDP.
-Expats skilled in mining, manufacturing and tourism will find ample opportunities in the country, and English teachers are also becoming more sought after.
+Lima is also a major financial centre in Latin America, generating over 50 percent of Peru’s GDP.
+If you're skilled in mining, manufacturing and tourism, you will find ample opportunities in the country.
+The demand for English teachers is also increasing.

 Decent accommodation in Peru is generally affordable.
-Freestanding houses are somewhat rare, but a few areas offer wider choices for expats and working professionals.
+Several areas and suburbs are well suited to cater to the needs of working professionals and expats, but freestanding houses are somewhat rare.
 Residential complexes on the outskirts of large cities often have some of the best choices available for new arrivals.

-Public healthcare in Peru is often underfunded and understaffed.
+Public healthcare in Peru is frequently underfunded and understaffed.
 Cities have better amenities than rural areas, but even here, expats generally prefer private institutions.
-The country has public healthcare, called Segura Integral de Salud (SIS) and EsSalud, but expats often take out private or international healthcare to ensure coverage.
+The country has public healthcare, called Segura Integral de Salud (SIS) and EsSalud, but as most expats do, you'll likely take out private or international healthcare to ensure coverage.

 Cost of living in Peru

-The cost of living in Peru is generally cheaper than in the US and Europe, especially for locally produced foodstuffs and services such as domestic help.
+The cost of living in Peru is largely cheaper than in the US and Europe, especially for locally produced foodstuffs and services such as domestic help.
 That said, new arrivals should factor in the expenses of hiring taxis or buying a car, as public transport is usually rather limited.
+Private or international school fees are another expense to consider for those moving to Peru with children.

-Public schooling in Peru is generally of good quality, though many schools are underfunded.
+Public schooling in Peru is mostly of good quality, though many schools are underfunded.
 Tuition is mainly in Spanish, with local languages such as Quechua offered in more rural areas.
-There's a number of good private and international schools in the country, and the choice of tertiary education is wide and usually of high quality.
+There's a number of good private and international schools in the country, and the choice of tertiary education is wide and often of high quality.

-Peru is a country with a range of colourful experiences and activities.
-Families can explore the rich historical sites or take a trek through the beautiful natural landscape.
-The large cities like Lima and Cusco offer many interesting things for newcomers to explore, including interesting tours and myriad exotic foods.
+Peru offers a range of colourful experiences and activities.
+Families can explore the rich historical sites or trek through the beautiful natural landscape.
+Large cities like Lima and Cusco offer many interesting things for newcomers to explore, including interesting tours and myriad exotic foods.

 Climate in Peru